bernie-skipole/timelapse/README.md

 Current status:

-writing and testing code to wake around 12:00 and 18:00 each day for ten minutes.
+writing and testing code to wake around 12:00 to take a photo, and 18:00 each day for ten minutes.

 To consider: